JayLIU0911/JayLIU0911.github.io/supp_material/README.md

 All our results are in ```materials/```

-├───images (Human3.6M Results)
+.
++-- materials
+|   +-- images: Human3.6M Results

-└───videos (Pose-Guided Human Video Generation Results)
+|   +-- videos: Pose-Guided Human Video Generation Results